(Written in 2008)

 Now, peel the potatoes chop into cubes (faster cooking).
 Boil them until tender (around 15 mins).

 Drain the potatoes and place in your food processor or a large bowl if you are using a hand mixer.

 Add 1/2 the can of coconut milk and whip!
 You may want to add more coconut milk, you just have to give it a taste and see if it's dry… add slowly, dry potatoes are bad, but runny mashed potatoes are even worse!

 At 20 min mark check the chicken, if it needs to brown a bit more just turn on the broil setting and watch it for a couple mins.

-To finish, drizzle the Pesto atop the chicken and serve straight from the tray with the sweet potatoes.
+To finish, drizzle with a little olive oil and serve straight from the tray with the sweet potatoes.
 I served this with fresh baby greens and papaya.
 It was divine, as my South African friend Gina says!